rednafi/rednafi.com/content/zephyr/oh_my_poor_business_logic.md

-Now that microservices are no longer in vogue, and numerous companies have been burnt by adopting the Netflix way of working, despite not having that level of revenue or manpower, there's no shortage of articles[^2] on how bad it is to adopt SoA when a PostgreSQL-backed Django monolith would probably do the job.
+Now that microservices are no longer in vogue, and numerous companies have been burnt by adopting the Netflix way of working, despite not having that level of revenue or manpower, there's no shortage of [articles] on how bad it is to adopt SoA when a PostgreSQL-backed Django monolith would probably do the job.
 Also, how terrible GraphQL is when a simple denormalized secondary index would suffice, or how the high churn rate of JavaScript frontend frameworks has wasted time, effort, and money.
 However, few of them mention how